NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   Methods that may be provided are specified in the factory associated with boundary specification:
     src/cdg/init/gspecbdy_factory.cpp.
-  The steps by which to add a new boundary specification method is discussed later.
+  The steps by which to add a new boundary specification method are discussed later.

   "GBDY_PERIODIC" boundary conditions are somewhat special.
 They may be specified for only "grid_box" boundaries, and, if applied, must be applied to the entire